 Creating and piloting a common reporting methodology to measure and report on impacts of industrial symbiosis transactions.

-Developing online tools for assessment, matchmaking and evidence gathering to support industrial symbiosis transactions.
+Developping an online module for assessment, matchmaking and evidence gathering to support industrial symbiosis transactions.

 Establishing the common reporting methodology as a voluntary protocol and launching a CircLean label to accredit complying members.